-Herniated disc is a spine condition that occurs when a disc in the spine becomes compressed and expands beyond its normal parameters in the spine.
+A herniated disc is a condition that occurs when a disc in the spine becomes compressed and expands beyond its normal boundaries.
 In some cases, the disc may break, leaking inner disc fluid into the spinal canal.
 This could result in chronic pain in the back and extremities, as well as limited mobility and sharp pain during certain movements.

 If you’ve been diagnosed with a herniated disc, surgery may not be necessary.
-Many mild cases of a herniated disc respond effectively to conservative treatment methods, such as diet and exercise to reduce excessive weight, chiropractic care, physical therapy and pain medication.
-Surgery is commonly saved as a last resort effort in the event that you are still experiencing pain and symptoms after months of conservative treatments.
+Many mild cases of a herniated disc respond effectively to conservative treatment methods, such as diet and exercise to reduce excess weight, chiropractic care, physical therapy and pain medication.
+Surgery is commonly saved as a last resort effort in the event that you are still experiencing symptoms after several weeks or months of conservative treatments.

-If you have been diagnosed with a herniated disc, we encourage you to research the treatment options available to you so you can make an informed decision about your spine care needs.
-Please reach out to our Care Team if you have any questions about your condition or available treatment options.
+After receiving a herniated disc diagnosis, we encourage you to research the treatment options available to you so you can make an informed decision about your spine care needs.
+Please contact our team if you have any questions about your condition or available treatment options.
 We are here to guide you through your journey to wellness.

 Types of herniated disc surgery

-At Laser Spine Institute, we offer a safer and effective alternative to traditional open back surgery that requires no overnight hospitalization and a shorter recovery time.^ Our minimally invasive decompression surgery and minimally invasive stabilization surgery are both used to treat a herniated disc.
-The surgeon will determine the type of surgery to perform based on the severity of your condition and your physical examination.
+At Laser Spine Institute, we offer a safer and effective alternative to traditional open back surgery that reduces hospital-associated costs and offers a shorter recovery time.^ Our minimally invasive decompression surgery and minimally invasive stabilization surgery are both used to treat a herniated disc.
+The board-certified surgeons+ at our facility will determine the type of surgery to perform based on the severity of your condition and your physical examination.
 You will discuss the option with your surgeon at the beginning of your patient experience.